johnchoi96/johnchoi96/README.md

 ### Hi there 👋
 - 💬 I'm John Choi, and I am a recent Computer Science and Engineering graduate from The Ohio State University’s College of Engineering.
 I have experience in iOS Development (Swift/UIKit), React.JS, REST API dev (Java SpringBoot), Python, C, C++, and Linux to name a few of my skills, and I am passionately looking to get further into software engineering.
-- 💬 Full Stack Software Engineer @ JPMorgan Chase & Co.
+- 💬 Software Engineer @ JPMorgan Chase & Co.
-- 💬 Prev: SWE Intern @ Apple, SAS Software, Lenovo
+- 💬 Prev: SWE Intern @ Apple, SAS Software, UMD/NASA, Lenovo
 <!--
 **johnchoi96/johnchoi96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.